I’m not a fan of New Year’s “resolutions.”

-I find goal setting to be stimulating.
+Goal setting is stimulating for me.
 It makes me think about what I want my life to look like and how much time I am willing to devote to each facet of it.
-Setting fewer, more critical goals that support my Values and Needs sets me up for success.
+Setting fewer, more critical goals that support my Values sets me up for success.

-Here are five of my 2021 goals and how I performed using the SMART structure:
+Here are five of my 2022 SMART goals and how I performed using the structure:

-1. Send at least one card per week to family and friends.
+1. Send 52 pieces of Snail Mail to family and friends.

-I sent 102 pieces of snail mail to family and friends, and they loved it!
+With the exclusion of holiday cards, I sent 75 pieces of snail mail to family and friends, and they loved it!

 I know how excited I am when I receive happy snail mail in my physical mailbox.
-So I’m hoping to share that joy by sending physical cards, primarily focusing on birthday, anniversary, and, when appropriate, “You are Awesome!” cards.
+I hope to share that joy by sending physical cards, primarily focusing on birthdays, anniversaries, and, when appropriate, “You are Awesome!” cards.